 Tow lifts are traded in for an AS 350 B2 Ecureuil Astar helicopter - the workhorse of the heli-skiing industry - and flown by some of the most experienced and skilled pilots on the planet (they are, in fact, sought after internationally because of their experience and training in notorious Arctic conditions.)

 With thousands of logged flights under their belt, it is easy to trust the safe and reliable journey to and from the interior of Tröllaskagi, leaving more head space to concentrate on shreddin’ that gnar (...snowboarding lingo, so I hear.)

 With the tours often improvisational in nature, pilots taxi guests from the bottom of the slopes to the peaks, making for a simple and, in many ways, relaxing commute.
 The adventure doesn’t stop there, of course!
 Guides, well equipped and knowledgeable of the terrain, will lead their guests cross country in search of the perfect run.

 There is something truly unique, even magical, about viewing the peninsula from on board a helicopter.
 The sheer expanse of the region becomes immediately clear, with mountainscapes extending over the horizon and beyond.
 Because of Iceland’s position midway between Europe and North America, heli-skiing here makes for the perfect weekend getaway.

 In truth, Iceland offers skiers and snowboarders an entirely new landscape to traverse.
-With such an incredible expanse of wilderness yet to be conquered, it’s easy to forget that winter sport here is an exponentially growing and ambitious industry, with ever new challenges permeating the horizon.
+With such an incredible expanse of the wilderness yet to be conquered, it’s easy to forget that winter sport here is an exponentially growing and ambitious industry, with ever new challenges permeating the horizon.